 Giving Compass’ Take:

-• Private philanthropy can address drug addiction issues through funding innovative care models for rehabilitation and addiction research initiatives.
+• Andrew Drazan explains that private philanthropy can address drug addiction issues through funding innovative care models for rehabilitation and addiction research initiatives.

 • What are the main barriers to funding in drug addiction research and care?
 Which donors are successfully taking advantage of this opportunity?